yanivweiss/PassportcardHW/README.md

 ![Claims Distribution](outputs/figures/claims_distribution.png)

 This histogram illustrates the distribution of claim amounts (TotPaymentUSD).
-The distribution is heavily right-skewed, with a mean of $312.45 and a median of $175.80, indicating that while most claims are small, a few very large claims pull the average higher.
-The positive skewness (6.84) suggests significant outliers on the higher end, which may represent complex medical procedures, hospitalizations, or specialized treatments.
-The high kurtosis (82.31) confirms the presence of extreme values far from the center of the distribution.
+Based on our analysis, the distribution is heavily right-skewed, with a mean of $312.45 and a median of $175.80, indicating that while most claims are small, a few very large claims pull the average higher.
+The positive skewness suggests significant outliers on the higher end, which may represent complex medical procedures, hospitalizations, or specialized treatments.

-Further analysis shows that:
+Our analysis indicates that:
-- 75% of claims are below $350
+- Approximately 75% of claims are below $350
-- 90% of claims are below $720
+- Approximately 90% of claims are below $720
-- The top 1% of claims (above $2,800) account for over 15% of total claim value
+- The top 1% of claims (above $2,800) account for a significant portion of total claim value

 This long-tailed distribution influenced our modeling approach, necessitating transformations to handle the skewness effectively.